-Many of the assessments within modules enable students to focus on their special interest area, whether they enrol on the course with that in mind, or develop the interest while undertaking the course and exploring options.
-At level 4 these include JOUR1000 Introduction to Journalism, JOUR1005 Introduction to Feature Writing, JOUR1008 Introduction to Photojournalism, and JOUR1009 Practical Reporting Skills.
+Many of the assessments within modules enable students to focus on their special interest area, whether they enrol on the course with that in mind, of develop the interest while undertaking the course and exploring options.
+At level 4 JOUR1000 Introduction to Journalism, JOUR1005 Introduction to Feature Writing, JOUR1008 Introduction to Photojournalism and JOUR1009 Practical Reporting Skills enable students to produce work involving their areas of particular interest.